 Making the switch to a plant-based diet

 Eating less red meat and processed food is good for your body and for the planet.
-And it seems the nation is waking up to this: according to Roy Morgan research, almost 2.5 million Australians are now eating a total, or almost total, vegetarian diet.
+And it seems the nation is waking up to this fact.
+According to Roy Morgan research, almost 2.5 million Australians are now eating a total, or almost total, plant-based diet.
 Vegan Australia also estimates that around 500,000 Australians are now vegans.
 We even rank number one in the world for searching the word “vegan” on Google.

-You might have been thinking about switching to a plant-based diet for a while, but may be unsure how to go about it the right way.
-While it’s true that plants are bursting with the good stuff, it’s also important to eat the right quantities of the right foods to ensure that you don’t become deficient in key nutrients.
+You might have been thinking about making the switch to a plant-based diet for a while, but might be unsure of how to go about it the right way.
+While it’s true that plants are bursting with the good stuff, it’s also important to eat the right quantities of the right foods to ensure you don’t become deficient in key nutrients.

-To help guide you on your plant-based quest, we’ve recruited nutritionist Rick Hay, who specialises in plant-based living.
+To help guide you on your transition to a plant-based diet, we’ve recruited nutritionist Rick Hay, who specialises in plant-based living.
 His first piece of advice?
 Ease yourself into it.

 “Try a week or two of eating more plant foods rather than suddenly not eating any animal products at all,” he says.
 “For one, this will help your body get used to the extra fibre.”